 Understanding Society, also known as the UK Household Longitudinal Study, is a nationally-representative, on-going, open, cohort study (hereinafter, the ‘Main Survey’).
 Based on a clustered-stratified probability sample of households, participants have been interviewed annually since 2009.19 Households who had participated in at least one of the two most recent waves of data collection (wave 8, 2016-18; wave 9, 2017-19) comprised the target sample for a pandemic-focused study initiated in April 2020 (hereinafter, the ‘COVID Survey’).20,21 The derivation of the present analytical sample from the Main and COVID Surveys, including the wave for specific data collection, is given in figure 1.
 The University of Essex Ethics Committee gave approval for the COVID-orientated surveys (ETH1920-1271); no further ethical permissions were required for the present analyses of anonymised data.

-The COVID Surveys took place monthly/bimonthly between April (wave 1) and November 2020 (wave 6), with questions on vaccine intention first administered in latest tranche of data collection when study members were aged 16-95 years (mean 53).21 Data collection in wave 6 (starting 24th November) commenced the day immediately following the announcement of the efficacy of the Oxford University/AstraZeneca vaccine22 and continued for one week, comprising a total of 12,035 individuals of 19,294 invitations issued (response proportion 62%).21
+The COVID Surveys took place monthly/bimonthly between April (wave 1) and November 2020 (wave 6), with questions on vaccine intention first administered in the latest tranche of data collection when study members were aged 16-95 years (mean 53).21 Data collection in wave 6 (starting 24th November) commenced the day immediately following the announcement of the efficacy of the Oxford University/AstraZeneca vaccine.22 Data collection continued for one week, and obtained information from a total of 12,035 individuals of 19,294 invitations issued (response proportion 62%).21

 Assessment of mental and physical morbidity